internetguru/academy/README.md

 - `ACADEMY_USERS: "USERS"`
    - List of USERS, see stdin documentation of `academy collect`, `academy distribution`, and `academy measure` commands.
 If this variable is empty, reads USERS from `ACADEMY_USERS` file if exists (which does not get distributed).
 Else current user is used by default.
 Values can be separated by white-spaces (e.g. space, tab, newline) or commas.

 \* **Security note**: private variables should be defined as [masked environmental CI variables](https://docs.gitlab.com/ee/ci/variables/#add-a-cicd-variable-to-a-project).
-Consider defining them globally for the whole group e.g. in `internetguru/academy`.
+Consider defining them globally for the whole group, e.g. in `internetguru/academy`.

 ## Technical Documentation